The hand of God: Subsequent use

-The legacy of "Hand of God" has extended beyond the realm of football.
-Paolo Sorrentino’s semi-autobiographical 2021 drama is named after the incident and references Diego Maradona's influence on 1980s Naples.
+The hand of God's legacy extends beyond the realm of football.
+Paolo Sorrentino’s semi-autobiographical 2021 drama is named after the incident and references Maradona's influence on 1980s Naples.
+In the 2026 NBA Finals between the New York Knicks and San Antonio Spurs, the phrase was used to describe OG Anunoby's game-winning tip-in in game 4, capping off the Knicks' 29-point comeback.

-Maradona’s shirt
+Maradona's shirt

-After the game Maradona swapped his shirt in the tunnel with Steve Hodge.
+After the game, Maradona swapped his shirt in the tunnel with Steve Hodge.
 After many years of requests to sell the shirt and a period of 20 years where it was on loan at the National Football Museum, in 2022 Hodge placed it up for auction with auctioneers Sotheby's.
-On the 4 May 2022, the shirt sold at auction for £7,100,000, a world record for a piece of sports memorabilia.
+On 4 May 2022, the shirt sold at auction for £7.1m a world record for a piece of sports memorabilia.

+Match ball

+The match ball Maradona used to score the goal was offered for auction in November 2020, at Graham Budd Auctions, but failed to sell, despite a bid of £2m.
+The ball was the property of Tunisian match referee Ali Ben Nasser.

+It was offered for auction again, on 21 August 2026, with an opening bid of $2.5m (final $10m expected), at Heritage Auctions, with bidding continuing until 23 August 2026.
+The ball eventually sold for $3.3 million.